SihanChen46/computational_bootcamp/README.md

 1. Write Python programs to solve data-related problems.
 1. Define common programming terms in your own words.
+2. Use NumPy to efficiency perform complex numerical analysis.
+4. Fluently use the Jupyter Notebook environment for writing, testing, and debugging Python code.
 1. Read and use programming language documentation.
-1. Apply contemporary best practices with industry-standard software development tools.
+1. Use fundamental Unix command line tools, git, and GitHub.

 ----
-Tentative Course Schedule and Topics
+Course Schedule and Topics (Tentative)
 ----

 1. 07/09